 Determine the ascending sign on your Solar Return astrology birth chart to understand how your approach to the world around you will change in a given year.
 Note the position of the sun, moon, and key planets to understand where to focus your energy and what type of issues might come to the forefront in your life.

 Unlike the Solar Return, the Saturn Return occurs much less often.
 Since Saturn has such a lengthy revolution period, the planet doesn't return to align with your natal Saturn for about 29.5 years.
-That means you'll feel the Saturn Return as you're nearing 30 years old and again as you're approaching 60 years old.
+That means you'll feel your Saturn Return as you're nearing 30 years old and again as you're approaching 60 years old.

 As the best psychics will tell you, the Saturn Return is a sort of jolt back to reality.
 If you've spent much of your youth irresponsibly or you've made a series of careless choices in your 20s, the Saturn Return will ensure you feel the full effects.